-The increase in hospital fires in Brazil indicates growing concerns about safety in one of humanity's most critical environments.
-According to the Sprinkler Brazil Institute, 49 fires were recorded in 2023, a 16.9% increase in occurrences compared to the previous year.
+The rise in hospital fires in Brazil indicates a growing concern for safety in one of the most critical environments for humanity.
+According to the Brazilian Sprinkler Institute, 49 fire incidents were recorded in 2023, a 16.9% increase compared to the previous year.

-The data highlights an urgent need to review and strengthen hospital fire protection measures.
-These incidents not only disrupt vital health services but also pose an extreme risk to patients and staff.
+The data indicate an urgent need to review and strengthen hospital fire protection measures.
+These incidents not only disrupt vital health services but also pose an extreme risk to patients and professionals.

 Recent incidents illustrate the severity and human impact of these disasters.
-In one case, the emergency evacuation of an intensive care unit led to the tragic death of an elderly patient , highlighting the vulnerability of individuals who depend on these healthcare services.
-In another, a short circuit in an air conditioning unit caused intense smoke emissions in a hospital, generating panic and requiring an immediate response from emergency teams to prevent further damage.
+In one case, the emergency evacuation of an intensive care unit led to the tragic death of an elderly patient , highlighting the vulnerability of individuals who depend on these health services.
+In another episode, a short circuit in an air conditioning unit caused intense smoke emission in a hospital, generating panic and requiring an immediate response from emergency teams to prevent further damage.

-These events reinforce the importance of establishing and maintaining effective methods and measures to prevent hospital fires.
-The difficulty of manual inspection, the lack of knowledge about the status of critical parameters that indicate ignition, and the potential for human error in equipment maintenance highlight the urgency of adopting intelligent mechanisms and technologies for rapid, proactive responses.
+These events reinforce the importance of establishing and maintaining effective methods and measures for preventing hospital fires.
+The difficulty of manual inspection, the lack of knowledge about the state of critical parameters indicating ignition, and the potential for human error in equipment maintenance, highlight the urgency of adopting intelligent mechanisms and technologies for rapid and proactive responses.

-Risk Mitigation by Identifying Critical Points and Bypass Systems
+Risk Mitigation through Identification of Critical Points and Circumvention Systems

-Proactively preventing hospital fires begins with identifying and mitigating risks before they become a real threat.
-In the event of a fire, we must ensure that fire prevention systems are in place as designed.
+Proactive hospital fire prevention begins with identifying and mitigating risks before they become a real threat.
+In the event of a fire, it is necessary to ensure that emergency response systems are activated as designed.

 Hospital Kitchens

-The most common place for hospital fires to start worldwide, and in Brazil it's no exception, is the kitchen.
-These environments are considered high-risk zones, especially in hospitals, due to restricted patient mobility, the nature of the equipment, and the presence of flammable materials such as oils and grease.
+The most common location for hospital fires to start worldwide, and Brazil is no exception, is the kitchen.
+These environments are considered high-risk zones, especially in hospitals, due to restricted patient mobility, the nature of the equipment, and the presence of flammable materials such as oils and fats.

 Exhaust ducts often accumulate grease and oil over time, which can be dangerous.
-Excessive heating of these pipes can cause ignition, leading to tragic consequences.
-Fire regulations require the installation of a CO2 control unit to combat the onset of flames.
-However, failure of these units is not uncommon, whether due to inadequate maintenance, recharging issues, or even their absence, which violates fire department regulations.
+Overheating of these pipes can cause ignition, leading to tragic consequences.
+Fire code requires the installation of a CO2 system to combat the start of fires.
+However, failure of these systems is not uncommon, whether due to inadequate maintenance, recharging problems, or even their absence, which is contrary to fire department regulations.

-Another common problem is forgetting to turn off equipment at the end of the day or after work.
-Similar to the ignition of exhaust ducts due to excessive heat from a grill, electric fryers or ovens can also cause fires if left on for an extended period.
+Another frequent problem is forgetting to turn off equipment at the end of the workday or activities.
+Similar to ignition in exhaust ducts due to excessive grill temperature, electric fryers or ovens can also cause fires if left on for an extended period.

-The grease that accumulates in hoods and ducts acts as fuel, fueling the ignition and escalating the fire to catastrophic proportions.
+The grease that accumulates in range hoods and ducts acts as fuel, feeding the ignition and potentially escalating the fire to catastrophic proportions.

-In any case, any intervention, whether by the CO2 plant or by another fire-fighting system such as sprinklers, is a measure to address a situation that is avoidable at any cost, as it causes large-scale losses with damage to facilities and equipment, interruptions in operations, and eventually deaths of patients.
+In any case, any intervention, whether by the CO2 plant or another fire suppression system such as sprinklers, is a measure to mitigate a situation that could be avoided at any cost, as it causes large-scale losses with damage to facilities and equipment, operational interruptions, and potentially patient deaths.

 Electrical Panels and Circuits

-The second biggest cause of fires is heating of power connections and cables caused by excessive load and poor contact.
+The second leading cause of fires is overheating of power connections and cables caused by overloading and poor contact.

-Often, institutions add equipment and significant consumption to existing facilities without bothering to conduct a load study or usage limit for the installed infrastructure.
-During the summer, especially in tropical cities where ambient temperatures exceed 40°C, a facility near its load (current) limit can easily overheat and trigger a short circuit, often followed by ignition and a major fire.
+Generally, institutions add equipment and significant consumption to existing facilities without bothering to conduct a load study or assess the usage limits of the installed infrastructure.
+During the summer, especially in tropical cities where ambient temperatures exceed 40ºC, an installation near its load (current) limit can easily overheat and initiate a short circuit, usually followed by ignition and a large-scale fire.

 Poor contact between terminals and cables can also lead to fires during peak usage times when current and system demands are at their highest.

-The traditional method of preventing electrical panels and circuits is through periodic manual inspection, which includes thermography of the circuits.
-Essentially, the technical team uses portable infrared temperature meters to measure the temperature of the busbar and cables during the inspection.
-However, this method is not 100% reliable because it only provides a snapshot of the busbar's condition at a specific time of day, which does not necessarily represent peak usage.
+The traditional method of preventing damage to electrical panels and circuits is through periodic manual inspection, which includes thermography of the circuits.
+Basically, the technical team uses portable infrared temperature meters to measure the temperature of the busbars and cables during the inspection.
+However, this method is not 100% reliable because it only provides a sample of the busbars' condition at a specific time of day, which does not necessarily represent peak usage.

-In other words, it is not uncommon for fires to occur even when manual thermography procedures are up to date.
+In other words, fires are not uncommon even when manual thermography procedures are up to date.

-If the fire was inevitable, it must be controlled.
+If the fire was unavoidable, it needs to be controlled

 Another major problem is the proper functioning of fire control systems.